-Public Health encourages all families to come together at the dinner table for better nutrition and quality time.
-Take a minute to find out why it is important and how to make eating together fun for the whole family
+Clark County Public Health encourages all families to come together at the dinner table for better nutrition and quality time.
+Find out why it is important and how to make eating together fun for the whole family.

 Benefits of eating together

 Research shows families who eat together eat healthier meals.
 Eating together also: